jriguera/jriguera.github.io/blog/_posts/2015-10-25-AnsiblePatternsConventions.md

  * If you want to maintain your code, **keep name consistency between the playbooks, inventories, roles and group variables**.
 In Ansible there is a global variable scope, so a good approach is prefixing all role variables with the name of the role.
-I am using `_rolename` for internal facts defined within the role, in the same way as Python variables.
+I am using `_rolename` (*underscore* prefix) for internal facts defined within the role, in the same way as Python variables.

  * **Use `defaults` to define the service settings** in order to get parameterized roles.
 There you should define your service defaults settings (to use them in